mranonymous00/Flutter-App-for-drone-control-by-Arsalan-/README.md

    git clone [https://github.com/mranonymous00/Flutter-App-for-drone-control-by-Arsalan-.git]
    cd Flutter-App-drone-control-by-Arsalan-
    ```
+   Or just download the zip file of the code

 2. **Install dependencies**
    ```bash
    flutter pub get
    ```
+   make sure you install the dependencies inside the folder in which the code is
 3. **Run the app**
    ```bash
    flutter run